Skip to content ↓

 Grammar, punctuation and skills lessons

-At the start of the academic year (in autumn 2 for Year 3 children), teachers deliver ‘The Place Value of Punctuation and Grammar’ unit of work from Grammarsaurus, over a minimum of 4 weeks.
+At the start of the academic year, teachers deliver ‘The Place Value of Punctuation and Grammar’ unit of work from Grammarsaurus, over 3 weeks.
 This unit of work covers the foundations of sentence structure and punctuation.

 Following this, teachers plan and deliver lessons using a progression of skills document, which strongly links to our writing curriculum and identifies year group specific objectives.
 Teachers plan lessons which address misconceptions identified through formative and summative assessments.
 New concepts are modelled clearly to children during lessons using an ‘I do’ (teacher led), ‘We do’ (collaboratively), ‘You do’ (independent learning) approach.
 After explicit teaching of skills, children are then encouraged to explore and apply taught concepts in all aspects of their speech and writing across the curriculum.